 You can always come adore Jesus reserved in the tabernacle while the church is open.
 There are also times available to adore Jesus in the Blessed Sacrament while he is exposed on the altar in a monstrance.
-Adoration is for a 24 consecutive period of time beginning every Thursday evening at 5pm running through the night and ending Friday at 5pm.
+Adoration begins every Thursday afternoon from 3pm-10pm and resumes Friday morning at 5am and ends with benediction and Mass at 5:30pm.

 Which hour should I choose?